MayMeow/MayMeow.Cryptography/README.md

 ### AES encryption (symmetric one)

+- Symmetric-key algorithm
+- Approved and used by NSA
+- Much faster than DES and 3DES for bulk data encryption.
+- Original name is **Rijndael**, named to AES after [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard_process) contest.

 Initialize aes and generate new key and IV.
 AES is an symmetric encryption which using same key to encrypt and decrypt.

 ```csharp